 APT Sandworm (NotPetya) technical overview

-Sandworm, also known as Telebots, is one of the s impacting industrial control systems.
+Sandworm, also known as Telebots, is one of the most dangerous Russian threat actors impacting industrial control systems.
 They use a tool called BlackEnergy and are associated with electricity and power generation for espionage, denial of service and data destruction purposes.
 This group is attributed to Russia’s Main Intelligence Directorate (GRU) and has conducted several attacks against thousands of U.S. and international corporations, organizations, political campaigns and governments.

 Across the world, Sandworm has enacted new tactics, techniques and procedures (TTPs) to take advantage of a target’s weakness.
 Sandworm is a threat group active since 2009, with some researchers suggesting the group was also involved in attacks against Georgia in 2008.

 The attacks employed in Sandworm’s campaigns are often destructive, and the most notable are listed below:

 - In December 2015 and December 2016, the Sandworm group executed cyberattacks against companies that support electric infrastructures, disrupting the supply of electricity to more than 225,000 Ukrainian customers.